JetBrains/teamcity-documentation/topics/upgrade-notes.md

 [//]: # (title: Upgrade Notes)
 [//]: # (auxiliary-id: Upgrade Notes)

+## Changes from 2020.1.x to 2020.2

+* The [external Python build runner](https://plugins.jetbrains.com/plugin/9042-python-runner) is no longer supported.
+We recommend switching existing Python steps to the new [bundled](python.md) runner.

+## Changes from 2020.1.4 to 2020.1.5

+No noteworthy updates.

 ## Changes from 2020.1.3 to 2020.1.4

 ### Bundled Tools Updates